 Introduction: Thanks to Frank Podlaha, creator of Street Jelly.
 This live streaming music site has been an inspiration to myself on many different levels.
-Oh, let me count the ways …although there are too many ways to count: Jayro from Dublin inspired my version of Black Magic Woman by Santana, Remy de Larouque from New York inspired my version of Skinny Love by Bon Iver, Quint Williams from NY does a great version of June Apple, Ben Brady sings classic country from the heart, Lana makes me want to sing better, Image and Family (Merv, Amanda, Robert) bring light hearted sailors songs with a splash of pirates from the past to life, Kurt Van Hook kills it with great lyrics and heartfelt melody, Sue Rarick with folksy voice and great guitar.
+Oh, let me count the ways …although there are too many ways to count: Jayro from Dublin inspired my version of Black Magic Woman by Santana, Remy de Larouque from New York inspired my version of Skinny Love by Bon Iver, Quint Williams from NY does a great version of June Apple, Ben Brady sings classic country from the heart, others make me want to sing better, Image and Family (Merv, Amanda, Robert) bring light hearted sailors songs with a splash of pirates from the past to life, Kurt Van Hook kills it with great lyrics and heartfelt melody, Sue Rarick with folksy voice and great guitar.
 The list can go on and on, so be sure take a listen for many great artists on Street Jelly.

 Now on with the Finger Picking Madness.
 When I started playing guitar at the ripe old age of 22 (1992), I was convinced that a guitar pick was the way to go.
 So my training began.
 I was able to control the pick after about 5 years of practice.
 Yes 5 years, I did not have a natural gift for music other then I liked it.
 So I started playing local clubs, weddings, churches, funerals, on the street, dude ranches, etc. Even though I pretty much sucked, I was able to make enough money to at least keep this serious hobby alive.